intel/media-delivery/README.rst

 Each solution contains few entrypoints:

 1. ``demo`` allows to run a demo (mind ``demo help``)
-2. ``bench`` allows to run a benchmark (mind ``bench help``)
+2. ``measure`` allows to run a measurement (mind ``measure help``)

-In this paragraph we will discuss demo modes.
-Read how to run benchmarks in `How to run benchmark?`_ section.
+In this paragraph we will discuss the demo modes.
+Read how to run measurements in `How to run a measure?`_ section.

 Media delivery solutions are about delivering media streams to the clients.
-So, solutions consist of 2 parts:
+As such, the solutions consist of 2 parts:

 1. Service(s) running inside the container which produce and distribute media streams
-2. And client(s) running somewhere (not necessarily inside the container) which consume media streams
+2. Client(s) running somewhere (not neccessarily inside the container) which consume media streams

 Run without entrypoint to enter shell and look around inside the container.